gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 This will first prepare the basic configuration of your KinD and Gardener clusters.
 Afterwards, the images for the Garden cluster are built and deployed into the KinD cluster.
-Finally, the images for the Seed cluster are built, pushed to a container registry on the Seed and the `gardenlet` is started.
+Finally, the images for the Seed cluster are built, pushed to a container registry on the Seed, and the `gardenlet` is started.

-## Pause And Unpause The KinD Cluster
+## Pause and Unpause the KinD Cluster

 The KinD cluster can be paused by stopping and keeping its docker container.
 This can be done by running: